McLaren MCL39: North American and early European rounds

 Two upgrades were introduced at the Canadian Grand Prix to both the chassis and suspension fairing junctions, likely due to the stricter testing from Spain onwards, which only Norris ran.
 Piastri qualified third and Norris seventh; Norris attributed the result to over-driving resulting in errors.
 Piastri finished fourth while Norris crashed late in the race while attempting to overtake Piastri.
-While on the left side of the start-finish straight, Norris hit the rear end of Piastri, forcing Norris to hit the wall and ending his race.
 As he had completed over 90% of the scheduled race distance, Norris was classified eighteenth.
 Norris said he was at fault for the incident, and Stella said that "he paid a price" in the WDC.

 Alex Dunne made his free practice debut at the Austrian Grand Prix in the MCL39.

-Before the Austrian Grand Prix, Houldey confirmed another set of minor upgrades to Norris' car, specifically around the rear suspension, claiming that "We've added something we believe will offer more stability at corner entry".
+Before the Austrian Grand Prix, Houldey confirmed another set of minor upgrades to Norris's car, specifically around the rear suspension, claiming that "We've added something we believe will offer more stability at corner entry".
 Norris qualified on pole position while Piastri qualified third.
-Norris won and Piastri improved to second.
+Norris won and Piastri finished second.